 Jesse Waters talking about it on Fox News.

-Um he's been forced out of his home because the threats are too high.
+He's been forced out of his home because the threats are too high.

-He shot uh several bullets into a Dallas ICE facility, which uh had the unfortunate effect of uh killing one detainee, one uh non-citizen, and critically wounding two others that were in a transport van, and then uh I guess John killed himself.
+So some young man, 29 years old, Joshua John, he shot several bullets into a Dallas ICE facility, which had the unfortunate effect of killing one detainee, one non-citizen, and critically wounding two others that were in a transport van.

-And maybe, you know, maybe there was some way for the shooter to know that he was shooting the people he presumably would have wanted to protect.
+And maybe, you know, maybe there was some way for the shooter to know that he was shooting the people he presumably would wanted to protect.

-So there is a little bit of fog of war here, but um the conservatives who say uh anti-ICE on the bullet, we're kind of done here.
+But the conservatives who say anti-ICE on the bullet, we're kind of done here.

 There's no additional investigation needed.